sindrekjr/sentence-engine/README.md

 #### Full User Control
 Focused on versatility, where templates and vocabulary should be fully customizable by the user.

+#### Resolvable Strings
+Templates and vocabularies are able to handle both normal strings and functions that return strings.
+See the [Types](#Types) section for examples.

 #### Lightweight and object-oriented
-Easy to use with `createSentence`, while underlying classes Sentence and SentenceFactory allow for more customizability.
+[Usage](#Usage) is simple with `createSentence` and `configure`, while underlying classes Sentence and SentenceFactory allow for more customizability.

 ## Usage
 ### `createSentence(templates, vocabulary, options) => Sentence`